fluxninja/aperture/docs/content/concepts/flow-control/flow-control.md

   done by Aperture Controller through _policies_.
 You can read more about policies in [Policies chapter][policies].
-- Actual execution of flow control is performed by Aperture Agent via [Concurrency Limiters][concurrency-limiter] or [Rate Limiters][rate-limiter].
+- Actual execution of flow control is performed by Aperture Agent via [Concurrency Limiters][cl] or [Rate Limiters][rate-limiter].
 Additionally the Agent handles other flow-control related tasks, like gathering metrics via [Flux Meters][flux-meter] and classifying traffic via [Classifiers][classifier].
 This chapter describes flow control capabilities at the Agent.